Clean, repair, and review product listings before they move.

 AI shopping readiness

 SellerGlow treats AI visibility as a readiness layer, not a ranking promise.
-It checks whether a listing has the structured fields, product facts, natural-language context, and review-safe evidence that shopping feeds, semantic search, and AI discovery surfaces can understand.
+It checks whether a

 Spot missing basics like brand, product identifiers, variants, materials, dimensions, care details, price, and availability context.